kyma-project/busola/docs/extensibility/form-section.md

 - **required** - a boolean which specifies if a field is required.
 The default value is taken from CRD; if it doesn't exist in the CRD, then it defaults to `false`.
 - **inputInfo** - a string below the input field that shows how to fill in the input.

-- **description** - a string that will be displayed in a tooltip when hovering over a question mark icon, next to the input's label.
+- **description** - a string displayed in a tooltip when you hover over a question mark icon, next to the input's label.
 The default value is taken from the CustomResourceDefintion (CRD).

 #### Example